All Eyez on Me (film): Marketing

 On June 16, 2016, on what would have been Shakur's 45th birthday, a teaser trailer for the film was released, and a second trailer premiered on September 13, 2016, the 20th anniversary of Shakur's death.
 The film's release date was set as June 16, 2017.
 On January 17, 2017, Lionsgate Films' Summit Entertainment acquired the U.S. distribution rights that was previously held by Open Road.
-On February 10, 2017, a third teaser trailer was released, confirming Summit, Morgan Creek, Program Pictures, and Codeblack Films as producers and distributors.
-On April 6, 2017, a fourth trailer was released.

 No official soundtrack album was released to accompany the film.

 Reception

 Box office

 All Eyez on Me grossed $44.9 million in the United States and Canada, and $10.7 million in other territories, for a worldwide total of $55.7 million, against a production budget of $40 million.

 In North America, All Eyez on Me was released on June 16, 2017, alongside Rough Night, 47 Meters Down and Cars 3, and was projected to gross $17–20 million from 2,471 theatres in its opening weekend.
 It took in $12.8 million on Friday (including $3.1 million from Thursday night previews), increasing weekend estimates to $31 million.
 It ended up debuting to $26.4 million, finishing 3rd at the box office, behind Cars 3 ($53.7 million) and Wonder Woman ($41.3 million).
 Deadline Hollywood attributed the film's success to the release corresponding with Tupac's birthday, as well as to audience interest in the subject matter, following the success of rap biopic Straight Outta Compton in 2015; 47% of the opening weekend audience was black, 25% Hispanic, and 19% white.

 In its second weekend, the film declined 78% to $5.8 million, the 16th largest such decline on record.
 In its third weekend, the film, which had dropped down to 1,258 theatres, declined another 68.6% to $1.8 million, finishing 11th at the box office.
+This was most likely due to the dismal reviews it received upon release.